jiasong18/Ant-Media-Server-Wiki/How-to-Enable-SSL-for-Ant-Media-Server-?.md

 ```
 cd /usr/local/antmedia
 ```
-If apache is running, you need to enable it first.
+If apache is running, you need to disable it first.

 ```
 sudo service apache2 stop